windyboy/hass-migrate/README.md

 - Concurrent table migration (up to 4 tables in parallel)
 - Progress tracking with atomic updates
 - Dependency analysis for table ordering
-- Built-in validation and consistency checks
+- Built-in validation with data sampling and consistency checks
 - Unit tests for configuration and migration modules

-### ⏳ Planned Features (Not Yet Available)
+### Future Enhancements

 The following features are **planned for future releases**:

-- Enhanced validation with data integrity checks
 - Automatic schema updates for future HA versions
 - Migration dry-run mode for testing
 - Parallel processing optimizations for very large datasets